 There’s something about hot air balloons that makes us all smile.
-Perhaps it’s the colors, the roundness, the weightlessness?
+Perhaps it’s the colours, the roundness, the weightlessness?
 Or maybe it is our eternal desire to fly, to be weightless, to float happily in the air?

 Outside the home, massive inflatables often decorate celebratory parades, with Macy’s Thanksgiving Day Parade the best known and oldest (since 1924).

 Balloons are part of store openings and sale events, and they create brand awareness in TV commercials and crowd gatherings.
 Blimps float above baseball stadiums and inside hockey arenas, sometimes towing banners with commercial messages.